ninoperanidze/PoC_Dashboard/README.md

 2. Choose a metric from the "Metrics" dropdown.
 3. Select the membership period and age group.
 4. View the performance metrics for different classes in the scatter plot.
-5. Click on a class to see detailed performance metrics in the bar chart.
+5. Click on a class to see detailed performance metrics for the selected class in the bar chart.

 ![Tab 1 Example](examples/tab_1.png)